The Definitive Guide to Frugal Living: How to Budget, Save, and Build Wealth

 Frugal-Friendly Housing 🏠

 Housing is often the biggest expense.
-Small changes help you live frugally and save money:
+Small changes lower your monthly costs:

 • Energy Efficiency: Use smart thermostats, LED bulbs, unplug devices.